dandgerson/rest-api-gui/README.md

 # REST API GUI

->This app allows to interact with the test-api service using the simple graphical user interface.
+This app allows to interact with the test-api service using the simple graphical user interface.
 It has the ability to perform basic requests to the server by simply clicking on the buttons.
 The query result is dynamically displayed in the application's output pane.

-## Install
+## Installation

-To run this project you should have the same **_workflow_** *(look bellow in **About** section)*, also **Node.js** have to be installed.
+To run this project you should have the same **_workflow_** *(look bellow in **Workflow** section)*, also **Node.js** have to be installed.

 1. clone this project into workspace
 2. in the project root, type with the command line interface: